Annapurna Poonhill Trek during the spring season

 Ghorepani Poonhill Trek during the spring season.

-Kay and Paul started corresponding with us with their requests for visiting museums and architectural monuments of Kathmandu, which they are very passionate about before heading out on their tailor-made trek during their nine-day visit of Nepal.
+Kay and Paul started corresponding with us with their requests for visiting museums and architectural monuments of Kathmandu, which they are very passionate about, before heading out on their tailor-made trek during their nine-day visit to Nepal.